Jmadih/ecommerce/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `npm start` for a node server.
-It will be published in http://localhost:9000.
+Run `npm start` for the node server that contains REST services.
+It will be published in `http://localhost:9000`.

 ## Code scaffolding